trcrsired/LoongArch-IS-BETTER-THAN-RISCV/README.md

-# LoongArch-IS-BETTER-THAN-RISCV
+# LoongArch is better than RISC-V
-This is an example showing you why RISCV is bad and LoongArch is good
+This is an example showing you why RISCV is bad.

 ```cpp
 using uint_least64_t = __UINT_LEAST64_TYPE__;